Record number of boat migrants reach Italy this year

 An estimated 4,663 migrants have died in the Mediterranean this year as a record number of unaccompanied minors have come to Italy.
 As of the end of October, almost 23,000 unaccompanied minors -- mostly teenage boys -- had arrived, compared with 13,000 during the whole of 2014.

-During the more stormy winter months, arrivals in the past have dropped, but rescuers are concerned this year that there will not be enough vessels to go to their aid.
+During the more stormy winter months, arrivals in the past have dropped, but rescuers are concerned this year that there will not be enough boats to go to their aid.